LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 These are some of the most common errors to date.

-* Common mistake: you made a spelling error when adding <code>Secrets</code>
+1. You made a spelling error when adding <code>Secrets</code>
     * Each secret must be spelled exactly the way it is presented in the instructions
     * If you are using an automatic translation, please keep an original page open too and copy from it to make sure there are no spelling errors in the secret name
+1. You did not add the `App Group Identifier` to all 4 of the required identifiers in this step: [Add `App Group` to `Identifiers`](gh-first-time.md#add-app-group-to-identifiers)
-* Common mistake: use a smart editor instead of a text-only editor to save your information
+1. You used a smart editor instead of a text-only editor to save your information
     * It only takes one letter to be changed from lower-case to upper-case by your smart editor to ruin your day
     * The alpha-numeric values used for `GH_PAT`, `FASTLANE_ISSUER_ID` and `FASTLANE_KEY` contain both upper and lower-case characters and all the values are case-sensitive
-* Common mistake: when saving `TEAMID`, you type what you think you see instead of using copy and paste
+1. When saving `TEAMID`, you typed what you thought you saw instead of using copy and paste
-* Common mistake: skip running one of the actions
+1. You skipped running one of the actions
-* Common mistake: you need to sign a program license agreement at&nbsp;<span translate="no">Apple Developer</span> - be sure to read [Misleading Error Message](#misleading-error-message)
+1. You need to sign a program license agreement or update a credit card at&nbsp;<span translate="no">Apple Developer</span>
+    * Be sure to read [Misleading Error Message](#misleading-error-message)

-If you are running development code, skip ahead to [Preview for Version 3.4](#preview-for-version-34).
+If you are running development code, skip ahead to [Preview for Next Version](#preview-for-next-version).

 ## Misleading Error Message

-> For Version 3.2.x and earlier - later versions give better error messages.

-If there are *Apple* Developer agreements you have not accepted, you will get errors when you try to Build that indicate your *Apple* <code>Secrets</code> are incorrect even if they are not.
+If there are *Apple* Developer agreements you have not accepted, you may get errors when you try to Build that indicate your *Apple* <code>Secrets</code> are incorrect even if they are not.

+You can also get this message if the credit card used to purchase the Developer account is not current, e.g., no longer valid or expiration date has passed.

 * The misleading message tells you that one or more of these: <code>FASTLANE_ISSUER_ID</code>, <code>FASTLANE_KEY_ID</code> or <code>FASTLANE_KEY</code> is not correct
 * Check your *Apple* Developer account for agreements first, before trying to fix those